 How Does Your Checkout Process Compare?

-If you are an ecommerce site owner, have your compared your visitor's shopping experience to those of the market leaders?
+If you are an e-commerce site owner, have you compared your visitor's shopping experience to those of the market leaders?
 At a recent Google event, one of the presenters mentioned that Amazon's conversion rate was 14%.
 Why?
 Because they weren't satisfied with 13%!

 Have Your Site Independently Reviewed